sharedskies/pseudopotential/README.md

 ### Documentation

-The pdf file in documents describes the physics implemented in this code.
+The [Pseudopotentials.pdf](documentation/Pseudopotentials.pdf) file in documents describes the physics implemented in this code.
 The source code is annotated with programming support.

 ### References